 Water Rate Adjustment

 The Portland Water District (PWD) is proposing a water rate adjustment effective January 1, 2026.
 The impact on a typical residential customer will be $1.92 per month.
-The proposed increase does not affect wastewater fees, which are set by city and town governments, but billed by PWD.
+The proposed increase does not affect wastewater fees, which are set by city and town governments.
+PWD bills wastewater fees on behalf of the city and towns.

 Adjustment by Customer Type